epistrephein/rubyproject-template/README.md

 # Ruby Project

-A template repository for plain Ruby projects, with database and cron support.
+A template for plain Ruby projects with database, backups, cronjobs and telegram support.

 ## Usage